Org. Setting and Reporting

 meets timeline for delivery of products or services to client.

-Knowledge of another UN official language is desirable.
+Knowledge of an additional official UN language is desirable.

 United Nations Considerations